Sigstore Quickstart with Cosign

 Cosign is a command line utility that is used to sign software artifacts and verify signatures using Sigstore.

-Sigstore has a number of language specific clients (like sigstore-python).
-These clients are SDKs that you can use to build custom tooling.
+Sigstore has a number of language specific clients that you can use to build custom tooling.
 Although a number of the clients include a basic CLI, Cosign is the recommended tool for signing and verifying.

 This quickstart will walk you through how to sign and verify a blob and a container.